the beautiful blair from Delight By Design was in town last week.

 over burritos and coffee we talked about her missing jackson hole, blogs, and running marathons. (eek)

-blair just launched her own website which offers interior design for all homeowners, even those on a budget. check it out here
+blair just launched her own website which offers interior design for all homeowners, even those on a budget. check it out here.

-makes me swoon every time i take a peek.
+her blog makes me swoon every time i take a peek.

-blair was kind enough to answer a few questions as the newest addition to Jackson Folk
+blair was kind enough to answer a few questions as the newest addition to Jackson Folk.

 How did you get into Interior Design out West?